gnuninu/terraform-leap-ha-test/README.md

 ` nic-leap15:~/terraform_stuff/terraform-leap15-ha-test> terraform apply`

-# check Ip nad mac given to guest
+## check Ip nad mac given to guest

 ` virsh net-dhcp-leases default`

+You can ssh into the guests using the root password defined in cloud_init.cfg

+## once you are done destroy the VMs

+`terraform destroy`